How to Teach Your Kids About Holiday Budgeting | Mydoh

 6. Volunteer

 The spirit of the holiday season isn’t about what you get, but about what you give.
 Teaching kids and teens about managing their money can include being grateful for what you already have.
 One way to appreciate what you’ve got is to give back to their community.
 Encourage (or even challenge your kids—and yourself) to find even one small way to volunteer this holiday.
-It could be donating one gift from their list to a local toy drive, volunteering to distribute gifts or food for a local charity, or as simple as shovelling the driveway of an elderly neighbour.
+It could be donating one gift from their list to a local toy drive, volunteering to distribute gifts or food for a local charity, or as simple as shovelling the driveway of a neighbour.

 7. Start saving money early